weienho/React-cli/README.md

 ### Used Frameworks
 - Bootstrap and depended javascript frameworks like jquery.
 (Client)
 - Babel.js for ES6 compile
-- Sass for CSS
-- Pug for HTML template

 Also, this project is supporting hot reload and include **eslint**